 Open communication with your child’s secondary school is especially important through the changes and challenges of the adolescent years.
 Schools and teachers, as well as support staff including counselors, are in an excellent position to watch how your child is developing and learning.

 The College provides an opportunity for parents/guardians to meet with their child’s teacher twice per year to discuss their progress.
 Students are expected to attend the interviews with their parent/guardian.
-The date of Parent Teacher Student Interviews is advertised on this website, via email and through Compass Newsfeed well in advance of the date.
-Interviews are booked through Compass, instructions on how to do so are here.
+The date of Parent Teacher Student Interviews is communicated via email and through Compass Newsfeed.
+Interviews are booked through Compass.

 Parent teacher student interviews give you a great opportunity to: